skulptur/note-fns/README.md

 ## About

 Use this library when you need a comprehensive but lightweight solution for working with musical notes in Typescript.
-It provides functions, types and contants that make it easy to manipulate musical note information.
+It provides functions, types and constants that make it easy to manipulate musical note information.
 Works great in conjunction with other music related libraries.

 ## Get started